catboychoreo/corn-on-the-job/README.md

 ## Developers
-Jamie Sipes & Van Din at Ruston High School
+Jamie Sipes & Van Din at Ruston High School Chapter #617 - Developed for 2025 FBLA Website Coding & Development

 ## 🌽 About Corn on the Job
 COTJ is a job search application for students attending Ruston High School.
 The website is designed to support three different types of users, including students, employers, and administrators.